Olympiapark Berlin: Deutsches Sportforum (1912–1925)

 One unique facet of the venue was a large oak located just outside the eastern edge of the stadium.
 Otto March made the decision to leave the oak.
 It was a decision inspired by the holy olive tree that had blessed the Ancient Olympic Games in Olympia.
-The oak was named the “Podbielski-Elche” after the State Minister.
+The oak was named the "Podbielski-Eiche" after the State Minister.

 Organization continued despite the onset of World War I in 1914, since it was not expected that the war would continue for long enough to interrupt the games.
 Eventually, though, the Games were cancelled due to the war.

-The stadium was closed on July 26, 1914, and by 1915 the stadium was being used as a military hospital.
+The stadium was closed on 26 July 1914, and by 1915 the stadium was being used as a military hospital.
 It would be a year until sports would again take place in the stadium.